-- I will log on to the network utilizing the ILTexas issued device only as myself while at school and at home for any and all instructional purposes. - I am responsible for my individual account and will take all reasonable precautions to prevent others from being able to use my account. - I will immediately notify a faculty or staff member if I have identified a possible security problem or my account has been compromised. - I will not intentionally introduce a virus or other harmful code anywhere on the ILTexas network, and I will make an effort to keep my home computer free from viruses and other destructive materials.
+- I will log on to the network utilizing the ILTexas issued device only as myself while at school and at home for any and all instructional purposes. - I am responsible for my individual account and will take all reasonable precautions to prevent others from being able to use my account. - I will not share my login credentials with anyone. - I will also not access anyone else's accounts or credentials

+- I will immediately notify a faculty or staff member if I have identified a possible security problem or my account has been compromised. - I will not intentionally introduce a virus or other harmful code anywhere on the ILTexas network, and I will make an effort to keep my home computer free from viruses and other destructive materials.
 If my files are accidentally infected, I will seek help from a member of the technology staff. - I know that any electronic devices brought on this campus are subject to search without notice or warning should a school administrator deem it necessary.
 I will refrain from using any device or software that masks my use of school resources.
-This includes but is not limited to anonymizers and any application or hardware device that circumvents network security, logging, or tracking procedures such as incognito mode. - Content about ILTexas anywhere on the World Wide Web should observe all aspects of the School's Acceptable Use Policy. - Official School files or documents are not to be posted on non-ILTexas sites.

-- Individuals who post content on World Wide Web sites away from ILTexas should not present content as if it represents any official views of ILTexas. - The official ILTexas website represents the School.
+This includes but is not limited to anonymizers and any application or hardware device that circumvents network security, logging, or tracking procedures such as incognito mode. - Content about ILTexas anywhere on the World Wide Web should observe all aspects of the School's Acceptable Use Policy. - Official School files or documents are not to be posted on non-ILTexas sites. - Individuals who post content on World Wide Web sites away from ILTexas should not present content as if it represents any official views of ILTexas. - The official ILTexas website represents the School.
 No representation of ILTexas should be made on any other website.